eventscan/eventscan/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+#### Status

-- [0] Display upcoming events
+- [ ] Display upcoming events
-- [0] Scan flyers
+- [ ] Scan flyers
-- [0] Be able to view the camera
+- [ ] Be able to view the camera
-- [0] Be able to use OCR
+- [ ] Be able to use OCR
-- [0] Take the picture first and then process the information
+- [ ] Take the picture first and then process the information
-- [0] Add the event to the user's calender app
+- [ ] Add the event to the user's calender app
-- [0] Ask for alert preferences for the event
+- [ ] Ask for alert preferences for the event
-- [0] Be able to verify the event before adding it to the calender.
+- [ ] Be able to verify the event before adding it to the calender.

 **Optional Nice-to-have Stories**